Qi-Zhan/interesting-rust-codes/README.md

 # interesting-rust-codes

-Collection of elegant rust code snippets.
+Collection of elegant or interesting rust code snippets, which are not necessarily useful.